-If you've chosen to resolve the tenant by request material, then you'll need to make sure you address your downstream resource servers in the same way.
-For example, if you are resolving it by subdomain, you'll need to address the downstream resource server using the same subdomain.
+If you've chosen to resolve the tenant by something other than a JWT claim, then you'll need to make sure you address your downstream resource servers in the same way.
+For example, if you are resolving it by subdomain, you may need to address the downstream resource server using the same subdomain.